FlowPay/client-openapi/docs/general.md

 The developer portal can be reached at https://developer.flowpay.it, to access it's necessary to have a company account registered with FlowPay services.

-## Become part of the FlowPay ecosystem

-To use FlowPay APIs you need to register your tenant, create your first application and obtain a valid access token.
-If you don't have an account, you need to register.

-The onboarding procedure takes a few minutes, to start you need to click the _Register_ button at the bottom of the <a href="https://developer.flowpay.it">developer portal</a>.

-The first step of registration is to verify a bank account, this step is also one of the two requirements for verifying the company's identity, therefore the linked account must belong to the company you intend to register.

-Once the bank account has been verified, the system will automatically retrieve the company's details.
-Finally, you need to provide your personal information as a contact person for the company.
-If you want, you can also proceed with your identity verification and obtain your personal FlowPay account, this adds a level of security and helps to track tokens granted for your company and could be mandatory to grant a token for some advanced services.

-In addition to bank account ownership, a second identity verification step is required, which may vary depending on the services requested.
-In most cases, digital identity verification or verification of a certified email address is sufficient.
-Failure of the second identity verification step will not prevent registration, but it will be necessary to provide all requested information before the client can operate in the production environment.

-## Register your application

-Within the developer portal access the "Applications" section and press the "+" button, the creation screen requires the following information:

-- **Application logo**: it can be any image, it will be used in the consent request screen to allow the user to identify the application to which he is granting access.The supported formats are: jpg or png with 1:1 aspect ratio

-- **Application name**: unique name assigned to the application, in addition to allowing its identification, the application name is present in the user invoice if it is used for the creation of RTP.
-The name is also used within the invoice following the API supply to group the costs relating to the use of the individual applications.

-- **Homepage URL**: must contain the URL to the homepage of your service or company.
-The URL is shown during the consent screen to allow the user to identify the company to which he is granting consent.

-- **Privacy URL**: must point to a page containing how the data obtained from FlowPay is processed and the purpose of accessing this data.

-## Be enabled as a third-party application

-Once the application has been created, it is already enabled for the sandbox environment but is not yet able to act as a third-party application for the production environment.

 # Sandbox environment

 FlowPay provides a sandbox environment to allow partners to test the APIs before going into production.
 The sandbox is a safe space where you can experiment with the APIs without affecting real accounts or transactions.

-## Available sandbox types

-FlowPay provides two types of sandbox environments to allow partners to test API integration:

-1. **Public sandbox**
-   Available to all developers who register an application through the portal.
-It provides an initial experience with FlowPay APIs, useful to explore functionalities and simulate standard flows.
-However, it comes with several functional limitations.

-2. **Private sandbox**
-   Upon request, FlowPay can activate a dedicated sandbox for a specific partner.
-This environment enables testing of advanced features such as onboarding flows, bulk payment, payment chain, and more realistic behaviors.

-## Public sandbox limitations

-The public sandbox environment has the following functional limitations:

-- **Payment status update callbacks are not triggered**, as the APIs do not receive responses from banks.
-- **AIS data (balances and transactions) is not returned** for real bank accounts.
-- Only **fake AIS data** is available on preconfigured test accounts.
-- **Bulk payment service is not available**.
-- **Payment chain service is not available**, since it requires real payments.
-- **User onboarding is not supported**.

-## Requesting a private sandbox

-If you need to test full API capabilities, you can request a private sandbox by submitting a contact form or opening a ticket via the support portal.

 # Mock environment